 - The shape of the mouth especially a narrow upper palate.
 Expansion devices can be used to widen the palate making it easier to breathe through the nose.
 At Smile in Style, Dr Rose and Dr Rajcoomar are orthodontically trained Dentists who can treat these cases.

-Stami Tsantes is an Oral Therapist/Hygienist who has completed training in Oral Myofunctional therapy and is available for appointments in the Moonee Ponds rooms on Fridays.
+Kathleen Colton is a Biological Hygienist who has completed her Oral Health education and the Biological Dental Hygiene Accreditation course and is available for appointments in the Moonee Ponds rooms on Fridays.
 Call Smile in Style in Moonee Ponds at 03 8400 4104 to schedule an appointment or book online at smileinstyle.com.au